sickboydroid/90-days-DSA-Challange/dsa/DataStructures.md

 - ### Doubly Linked List

-- Same as linked list except that each element contains value and of both next and previous elemets.
+- Same as linked list except that each element contains value and of both next and previous elements.
 - This makes it easy to traverse backwards

-> _TIP_: Don't forget refrences while inserting or deleting elements.
+> *TIP*: Don't forget references while inserting or deleting elements.

 ## Arrays

 - Three types of arrays:
-   1. __Static Arrays__: Size is determined at compile time
+   1. **Static Arrays**: Size is determined at compile time
-   1. __Dynamically Allocated Arrays__: Size is determined at runtime
+   2. **Dynamically Allocated Arrays**: Size is determined at runtime
-   1. __Dynamic arrays__: Size is not fixed.
+   3. **Dynamic arrays**: Size is not fixed.

-- Constant time read and write access is prequisite for arrays
+- Constant time read and write access is perquisite for arrays
 - Two dimensional array can be thought of as a plane.
 ``
 arr[x][y]: 1st index for x (row) and 2nd index for y (cols).